-Table Of Contents_
+Table of Contents_

 The DJI Osmo Pocket is a cleverly designed little vlogging device that has the power of a full-sized camera but can fit into the pocket of your jeans.
-The mimo app connects to your Osmo Pocket quickly and easily, allowing you to start vlogging instantly.
+The Mimo app connects to your Osmo Pocket quickly and easily, allowing you to start vlogging instantly.
 Falling in love with it is easy, and naming it your best vlogging camera wouldn’t be too much of a stretch.
 To keep your camera steady on the go, take a look at the Manfrotto 055CX3 for a well-performing tripod.

-With speedy connection to the DJI Mimo app, a versatile and usable control wheel, and its plethora of other features, it’s hard to believe that the DJI Osmo Pocket is as small as it is.
-But like the old saying goes, “good things come in small packages.”
+With a speedy connection to the DJI Mimo app, a versatile and usable control wheel, and its plethora of other features, it’s hard to believe that the DJI Osmo Pocket is as small as it is.
+But as the old saying goes, “good things come in small packages.”
 In the case of the DJI Osmo Pocket, good image quality comes in small packages.

-The DJI mimo app is fast when connecting to your device and connection rarely broke between the camera and the DJI mimo app.
+The DJI Mimo app is fast when connecting to your device and a connection rarely broke between the camera and the DJI Mimo app.
 Staying connected to the camera is easy whether tethered via Bluetooth or via the wireless module.
 The DJI Osmo offers smooth video and high transfer rates, proving gimbal image stabilization is superior.
-Video footage is in 4K, like the Panasonic Lumix LX10, and 60fps.
-It offers various shooting modes such as Time and Motion Lapse, Slow Motion, Face Tracking, and story mode.
-Shooting video at a professional level made easy and ready for upload onto YouTube.
-Check out our Canon Vixia HF R800 review for a camera that can record in 4K at 60fps.
+Video footage is in 4K and 60fps, just like the Panasonic Lumix LX10, and 60fps.
+Read our Panasonic Lumix S1R review for another camera that can record in 4K at 60fps.
 Alternatively, if you don’t mind recording 4K in 30fps, then read our Nikon Coolpix B700 review.

 The control wheel gives you the best options when trying to navigate the features of the DJI Osmo Pocket.
 Electing the control wheel gives you the best pan and tilt option.
 The control wheel also includes two extra buttons for re-centering the camera and for flipping the camera 180 degrees.
 Further, you can stick the Osmo Pocket directly where it says it should be placed.
-It won’t compete with anything else in there, like the DJI Osmo Mobile 2 does.
+It won’t compete with anything else in there, as the DJI Osmo Mobile 2 does.
 If you need a camera for wide-angle images, then you need to read our FujiFilm Finepix S8600 review.

 Despite its clever design, the Osmo Pocket is still a gen 1 product in certain regards.
 There’s no tripod attachment at the bottom of the gimbal handle and the bottom has a single USB-C port.
 Not even the Wireless Module accessory for time lapses fixes this issue.
 Further, you are required to use pro mode to get the full experience of image quality it has to offer.
 If you’re looking for a great vlogging camera for beginners, then, try the Canon PowerShot G7 X Mark II.
 Priced at $370.00, the Osmo Pocket is on par with its competitors.
 The quantity of features it provides though, like image stabilization, multiple shooting modes, and Bluetooth via the wireless module, despite the Osmo Pocket’s small size is still remarkable.
 Shooting video with this small device may take some getting used to, but you’ll appreciate how lightweight it is and easy to use with the control wheel.
 If you’re even more curious about the DJI Osmo Pocket, DJI Mimo app, or Shield warranty option that doubles the standard Osmo warranty, beyond this review DJI has more information and specs on its website.
 You can also check out other quality products DJI makes, like the DJI Osmo Mobile line.
-The Canon Vixia HFR700 Camcorder is an affordable alternative if you need to start your vlogging career on a budget.
+The Canon Vixia HF R700 Camcorder is an affordable alternative if you need to start your vlogging career on a budget.